Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Samuel has averaged 73.3 receiving yards per game over his six career matchups against the Rams, 20.8 more than his over/under in Sunday's game.
+- Samuel is averaging 73.3 receiving yards per game in six career matchups against the Rams, 21.8 more than his receiving yards prop bet over/under for Sunday's game (51.5).

-- In six matchups versus the Rams, Samuel has had a TD catch twice, but never more than one in any single game.

-- The 263.3 yards per game the Rams are allowing through the air makes them the NFL's 24th-ranked pass defense.

-- The Rams have surrendered 17 touchdowns through the air (1.0 per game).
+- The Rams have allowed 17 touchdowns through the air (1.0 per game).
 They are second in the NFL in that category.

 Recent Performances

-- Against the Packers in the NFC Divisional round, Samuel totaled 44 yards on three receptions (four targets).
+- In last week's matchup with the Packers, Samuel caught three passes for 44 yards.

-- Samuel has 10 receptions (on 13 targets) for 177 yards in his last three games, averaging 59.0 yards per game.
+- Samuel has also added 10 receptions for 177 yards over his last three outings.
+He's been targeted 13 times, producing 59.0 yards per game.

 Samuel's San Francisco Teammates